To detect an abnormal testosterone level in males and females:

 Prostate cancer responds to androgens, so many men with advanced prostate cancer receive drugs that lower testosterone levels.

 Drugs such as anticonvulsants, barbiturates, and clomiphene can cause testosterone levels to rise.
-Women taking estrogen therapy may have increased total testosterone levels.

 Sources Used in Current Review